 - Book Subvention Policy

-Each tenured and tenure-track faculty member, academic affairs staff member with faculty rank and three-year visitor is eligible to apply for faculty development and professional travel support, except for those who hold Brown Chairs/Endowed Chairs.
-The categories included in the Faculty Development and Professional Travel Support are - a.) special conference participation (up to twice per year), b.) one special conference participation and fees for one professional membership, c.) one international special conference participation, or d.) invited travel-based projects in the Fine Arts.
+Each tenured and tenure-track faculty member, academic affairs staff member with faculty rank and three-year visitor is eligible to apply for a professional travel award, except for those who hold Brown Chairs/Endowed Chairs.
+The categories included in the Professional Travel Award are - a.) special conference participation (up to twice per year), b.) one special conference participation and fees for one professional membership, c.) one international special conference participation, or d.) invited travel-based projects in the Fine Arts.
 The call for applications will go out once per year with a deadline of March 1, 2019, and will cover all activities for the following fiscal year starting July 1 and ending June 30.
 All submissions and reimbursement forms must be sent to Barbara Jean no later than the due date.
-2019 Call for Faculty Development and Professional Travel Support is being revised.

 Sam Taylor Awards (2018) - Application Deadline 5pm October 5, 2018